devonorourke/guano/PremiseAMPtk.md

 So what does this code look like?
 Here are some slurm scripts for code blocks that could be run individually or combined into a longer single script if you don't need to delve into contamination checks with your reads.
 In addition, these may be modified as needed, but generally are sufficient with the exception that you may want to rename file names, directories, etc.

 ### amptk Illumina SLURM script
+This script would work on a single lane of data, present in the directory `/mnt/lustre/macmaneslab/devon/slurmtest/p5data/lane1` and is labeled as **amptk-IlluminaL1.sh**.
+Notably, the equvalent script for Lane 2 data follows the same structure but substitutes L1 with L2.

 ```
 #!/bin/bash